Lord Snow

 "Lord Snow" is the third episode of the first season of the HBO medieval fantasy television series Game of Thrones.
 It first aired on May 1, 2011.
 It was written by series creators David Benioff and D. B. Weiss, and directed by series regular Brian Kirk, his directorial debut for the series.

-The plot follows Jon Snow's training at The Wall; Eddard's arrival at King's Landing, followed by Catelyn, looking for Bran's would-be murderer; Arya reveals her desire to learn sword fighting to her father; Joffrey is given a lesson in ruling the Kingdom by Cersei, and Robert longs for the glory of his past.
-Meanwhile, Daenerys learns she is pregnant.
+The plot follows Jon Snow's training at the Wall; Ned Stark's arrival at King's Landing, followed by Catelyn, looking for Bran's would-be murderer; Arya reveals her desire to learn sword fighting to Ned; Joffrey Baratheon is given a lesson in ruling the Kingdom by Cersei Lannister; and Robert longs for the glory of his past.
+Meanwhile, Daenerys Targaryen learns she is pregnant.
 The episode was the first to feature Old Nan, played by Margaret John, who died before the series was broadcast; the episode is dedicated to her memory in the final credit.

-The title of the episode is the demeaning nickname given to Jon Snow by Ser Alliser Thorne, the sadistic trainer of Night's Watch recruits, referring to his highborn origins.
+The title of the episode is the demeaning nickname given to Jon by Ser Alliser Thorne, the sadistic trainer of Night's Watch recruits, referring to his highborn origins.

-Critical reception was generally positive, with critics praising Maisie Williams for her portrayal of Arya Stark, and her sword lesson scenes, as well as the introduction of the Small Council, and further character development for the series.
+Critical reception was generally positive, with critics praising the series' further character development, the introduction of the Small Council, and the performances, with Maisie Williams singled out for her portrayal of Arya, while her sword lesson scenes also received positive notice.
 In the United States, the episode achieved a viewership of 2.4 million in its initial broadcast.

 Plot

 In the Dothraki Sea

-Daenerys gains confidence and earns the respect of Ser Jorah Mormont.
+Daenerys gains confidence and earns the respect of Jorah.
 After assaulting her, Viserys is nearly killed by one of Daenerys's bloodriders.
 Irri notices that Daenerys is pregnant and Jorah, upon being told, departs for Qohor for supplies.
 Later, Daenerys reveals to Drogo that their child is a boy.

 At the Wall

 Jon easily beats his fellow recruits in combat.
-Master-at-arms Ser Alliser berates them all for their poor performance, even Jon, nicknaming him "Lord Snow" to mock his bastard heritage.
+Master-at-arms Ser Alliser Thorne berates them all for their poor performance, even Jon, nicknaming him "Lord Snow" to mock his bastard heritage.
 Jon asks Benjen to take him north of the Wall, but he tells Jon that he must earn it.

 Jon makes amends by giving his fellow recruits proper sword training.
-Tyrion is asked to provide more men from Cersei and Jaime for the outnumbered Night's Watch.
+Tyrion is asked to provide more men from Cersei and Jaime for the outnumbered Night's Watch for the threat of the White Walkers to the north.
 Though skeptical, Tyrion agrees to do so; he departs the Wall and says goodbye to Jon, who finally accepts Tyrion as a friend.